 Fuchsia provides the Hub as a diagnostic interface to obtain information about component instances running on the system.
 You can explore the components and their namespaces using the hub's directory structure.

-ls command to list the components of
+ls command to list

 core realm under

 This is a list of many of the core Fuchsia system components.
 To see more details about a specific component, list its directory contents.

 children component_type debug deleting exec id resolved url

 You'll find a running component's namespace under the